Why aren’t you taking care of yourself?

 When you take care of yourself regularly, you show up with the best, healthy version of yourself.
 It’s not only a respect for yourself.
 It’s also a respect for the other person who gives up their time for you.
 So how is that selfish?

 5. Self-care is essential.

 Self-care is for sanity.
-As an introvert, I really need the time away from people.
-Even if people don’t understand why, I still have to do it because it’s the only way to keep me sane.
+As an introvert, I really need time away from people.
+Even if people don’t understand why this is so, I still have to do it because it’s the only way to keep me sane.

 Self-care isn’t selfish.
 It’s essential.
 It’s survival.
 Introverts need the downtime to recharge.
 Moms need time away from their kids to do what they love.
 Everyone needs some “me” time and it varies from person to person.
 Take as much time as you need to find balance in yourself.

 It’s your time anyway.
 If someone tried to make you feel guilty about how you spend your time or demand your time, know that their egos are looking out for their own needs.
 You aren’t the selfish one here.
 You cannot take care of others if you don’t take care of yourself.

 Allow the other party to take care of themselves too.